I’m an Entrepreneur-Do I Really Need to Attend Business School?

 3. Mentorship Opportunities

-Aside from the practical skills you develop while getting your business degree.
+Note that there are many practical skills you develop while getting your business degree.
 However, one of the biggest benefits of a business degree is that while earning one, the environment is one that nurtures collaboration and creative thinking, facilitated by the expert faculty you’ll work with.
-In addition to one-on-one guidance from an entrepreneur advisor or professor, you can also take advantage of special mentorship programs, like the six-month executive-in-residence program offered in the California School of Management and Leadership MBA program.
+In addition to one-on-one guidance from an entrepreneur advisor or professor, you can also take advantage of special mentorship and entrepreneurship programs, like the six-month executive-in-residence program offered in the California School of Management and Leadership MBA program.

 4. Access to Vast Network

 Business school gives you access to a comprehensive network of peers and an alumni network that will last a lifetime!
 Many of the latter are leaders in the business world.
 You can also build your professional network by joining a business or industry-specific organizations.
 You never know, your future co-founder, chief financial officer, or primary investor might be just a few seats away.

 Having a great business idea is just the beginning.
 To find success as an entrepreneur, you also need general and industry-specific knowledge that enables you to effectively launch, market, and run your business.
 You can learn all that and more with an on-campus or online business degree from Alliant International University.

 Contact the California School of Management and Leadership to find out which degree program is right for you.